Civil partnership dissolution solicitors

 - Money - savings and investments

-- Cars, artwork, jewellery
+- Cars, artwork, jewellery and other assets

 - Pensions